zhongfu/tp/docs/UserGuide.md

 3. Place the `peoplesoft.jar` file anywhere on your computer (preferably within a new folder, as the configuration and data files will be stored in the same location).

-4. **Double-click** the file to start the app.
+4. **Double-click** the file to start the application.
 A window (similar to the one below) should appear shortly.

 <div markdown="block" class="alert alert-info">